* Bijou Poodles are world famous for our CALM, Loving Natures * AND

 and to be quiet in their cage when ever their owner puts them in there.

-If you feel that giving a physical correction is "mean" then you are not a suitable owner.
+If you feel that giving a physical correction is "mean" then you are not a suitable owner for one of our browns.
 Fair, Firm and Consistant is key to puppy training.

 I only want to place my pups in a home with a good clear leader.
 To do otherwise would not be fair